fontforge/fontforge/CONTRIBUTING.md

 ### How To Contribute, Step by Step

 Contribute directly to the codebase using GitHub's Pull Requests.
 See [Github Guides](https://guides.github.com/) to learn more, but the basic process is:

 - Fork the [FontForge repository](https://github.com/fontforge/fontforge) from GitHub.
 - Commit your changes locally using `git`, and push them to your personal fork.
 - From the main page of your fork, click on the green “Fork” button in order to submit a Pull Request.
-- Your pull request will be tested via [Travis CI](https://travis-ci.org/) to automatically indicate that your changes do not prevent compilation.
-FontForge is a big program, so Travis can easily take over 20 minutes to confirm your changes are buildable.
+- Your pull request will be tested via [GitHub Actions](https://github.com/features/actions) to automatically indicate that your changes do not prevent compilation.
+FontForge is a big program, so it can easily take over 20 minutes to confirm your changes are buildable.
 Please be patient.
-More details about using Travis are below.
+More details about CI are below.
 - If it reports back that there are problems, you can follow the "Details" link to check the log report for your pull request to see what the problem was.

-FontForge supports Python `>=` 3.3 and is fully compatible with Python 3 through at least version 3.7.
+FontForge supports Python `>=` 3.3 and is fully compatible with Python 3 through at least version 3.9.

 ### Coding Style